andrewchambers/assist/README.md

 It is designed around a few core ideas:

 - Follow good cli and unix design practices.
-- Keep the interface with the AI models simple and general.
+- Support as many AI models as possible with a universal and simple interface.
-- We bet that AI advances will improve the tool without complicated prompts/workflows.
+- AI advances will keep improving the tool without complicating the tool itself.

 ## Examples